MinaProtocol/mina/rfcs/0019-storing-client-data.md

 end
 ```

 Whenever the daemon produces a new `Transition_frontier_diff`, it will batch the transactions into the buffer, `transition_frontier_diff_pipe`.
 The buffer will have a max size.
 Once the size of the buffer exceeds the max size, it will flush the diffs to the archive process.
+The diffs will be sent via a POST request that the archive process will receive.
 To make sure that the archive process applies the diff with a low amount of latency, the buffer will flush the diffs in a short interval (like every 5 seconds).
 There will be a similar buffering process for the `transaction_pool`.
 The `transaction_pool` diffs can be seen as a monoid and it would be trivial to concate them into one diff.
 This would send less memory to the archive process and ultimately reduce the amount of writes that have to hit to the databases.

 It is worth noting that the archive process writes to the databases using `Deferred.t`s.
 The archive process will write the diffs it receives in a sequential manner and will not context switch to another task.
+Additionally, it will be the only actor to make writes to the database.
 This will prevent any consistency issues.

 The archive process will then filter transactions in the `Transaction_pool_diff` and `Transition_frontier.Breadcrumb_added` based on what a client is interested in following.
 A client would have the flexibility to filter transactions in `Transaction_pool_diff` and `Transition_frontier.Breadcrumb_added` based on the senders and receivers that they are interested in following.
 The client also has the ability to filter snark jobs in blocks.
 The client can further filter proposers of a block.
 The archive process will have this filter rule in memory as the following type: